 If this medication is used, then the patient has to be closely monitored and regular blood tests must be performed.
 If the hormone levels do not drop after having this medication then it may be necessary to perform surgery.
 Even when this medication is prescribed there is still a risk that the fallopian tube can split.

 • Surgery can be performed to remove the egg.
 This is the most common method of treatment for this condition.
 Normally the surgery can be performed through a keyhole operation whereby a small incision is made in the abdomen which enables a small camera and surgical instruments to be inserted to perform the operation.
 It is usually necessary to remove the fallopian tube.
 However, if the fallopian tube is ruptured it is normally necessary to perform the surgery by making a larger incision across the abdomen to stop the bleeding which occurs.

-How can clinical Negligence occur when you have an ectopic pregnancy?
+How can Medical Negligence occur when you have an ectopic pregnancy?

-There are several different ways in which negligence can occur when a women has suffered from an ectopic pregnancy:
+There are several different ways in which negligence can occur when a woman has suffered from an ectopic pregnancy:

 2. Incorrect Fallopian Tube removed: for some women they experience negligence when the surgeon performing the operation to remove the ectopic pregnancy removes the incorrect tube or both fallopian tubes are removed.
 Such action will impact on the woman’s fertility.
 Further, if the incorrect tube is removed, it is likely that further surgery will be required to remove the correct fallopian tube.

-If you are concerned that you have suffered from clinical negligence when receiving treatment for your ectopic pregnancy please contact us today for a free no obligation chat.
+If you are concerned that you have suffered from medical negligence when receiving treatment for your ectopic pregnancy please contact us today for a free no obligation chat.